mpat247/Online-Shopping-System-Web-Application/README.md

-# Online-Shopping-System-Web-Application
- Online Shopping System Web Application
+# Online Shopping Store Web Application
  The project was done for the Software Design and Architecture Course with a partner.

  Allows users to create accounts, login, search for products, and check out the products.